Educator’s Speak: Q&A with LeeAnn Wellenstein at Port Washington High School

 What does Money Sense bring to your students that is so special?

 Money Sense is a great ‘add-on’ to current curriculum.
 The speakers either will validate content that has already been taught by myself or they will introduce new material to students.
 Students particularly enjoy hearing about adult personal experiences.
-The [volunteer] speakers I have had are always willing to share experiences to make the content more relevant to the students.
+The

 How do you feel our communities are impacted when teens, specifically, learn good financial behaviors?